We are witnessing a shift in retail.

 As of November 2018, U.S. retailers announced 5,006 store closures and 2,846 store openings for the year, according to Coresight Research.
 But the fact that almost twice as many stores are closing as new ones are opening doesn’t mean that the store as a concept is finished.
 Rather, it indicates that boring stores are dying out.
 The showrooms transform from discovery and research into a transactional destination.
 Which is why tech-savvy companies will focus on customer-centric stores and downsize their physical footprints, having fewer and smaller, but more impactful and experience rich stores.

 Customers want to know exactly what they are going to get.
-The biggest challenge of bridging the gap between online and offline shopping is the possibility to visualize products.
+The biggest challenge of bridging the gap between online and offline shopping is effectively visualizing products..
 Today, the furniture purchase journey starts online for more than 70% of consumers.
-So focusing on superior product visualization will continue to be a driving factor for e-commerce success in 2019.
+Focusing on superior product visualization will continue to be a driving factor for e-commerce success in 2019.

 We’ve seen a huge advancement in product visualization in the last decade.